Dynamical Variational Autoencoders: A Comprehensive Review: Models related to STORN, VRNN, and SRNN

 In \eqref{eq:FHVAE-a}, $\myzn$ and $\myvn$ respectively denote the latent vectors $\myz$ and $\myv$ for the considered $n$-th segment.
-Note that there is one single pair of such vectors for each segment, hence a many-to-one encoding and one-to-many decoding at the segment level.
-In practice, those equations are implemented with an LSTM network.
+There is a single pair of such vectors for each segment, and hence, a many-to-one encoding and one-to-many decoding at the segment level.
+In practice, these equations are implemented with an LSTM network.
 The prior distribution of $\myzn$, $p_{\theta_{\myz}}(\myzn)$, is a centered isotropic Gaussian that is independent of both the segment and the sequence.
-In contrast, the prior distribution of $\myvn$ depends on a latent variable $\myw$ which is defined at the sequence level, and which prior distribution $p_{\theta_{\myw}}(\myw)$ is also a centered isotropic Gaussian.
+In contrast, the prior distribution of $\myvn$ depends on a latent variable $\myw$, which is defined at the sequence level and whose prior distribution $p_{\theta_{\myw}}(\myw)$ is also a centered isotropic Gaussian.
 The distribution of $\myvn$ is then given by $p_{\theta_{\myv}}(\myvn | \myw) = \mathcal{N}(\myvn ; \myw, \sigma_{\theta_{\myv}}^2\mathbf{I}_{L_v})$.
 For a given sequence, $p_{\theta_{\myv}}(\myvn | \myw)$ depends on the value of $\myw$ drawn for that particular sequence.
 In practice, all generated $\myvn$ vectors within a sequence are close to $\myw$.
-This makes $\myvn$ a sequence-dependent latent factor, whereas $\myzn$ will behave as a segment-dependent and sequence-independent latent factor.
-The joint density of a sequence is given by:
+This makes $\myvn$ a sequence-dependent latent factor, whereas $\myzn$ behaves as a segment-dependent and sequence-independent latent factor.
+The joint density of a sequence is given by

 where, as in the previous sections, $\myh[t]\big(\myzn,\myvn\big)$ is a shortcut for the function that results from unfolding the recurrence in \eqref{eq:FHVAE-a}.